Catholic Identity

 Priest Presence

-Our school chaplain, Rev. AJ Gedney maintains an active role on campus and can be reached at agedney@ncchs.com.
-Our Pastor Administrator is Rev. Michael Comer and can be reached at mcomer@covdio.org.
+Our school chaplain, Fr.
+AJ Gedney maintains an active role on campus and can be reached at agedney@ncchs.com.
+Fr.
+AJ is assisted by Deacon Barry Henry.
+Our Pastoral Administrator is Fr.
+Ross Kelsch and can be reached at rkelsch@covdio.org.

 Reconciliation